-The Fostering Inclusive Democracy (FID) program is implemented by the UN Association of Georgia in partnership with its sister organization the UN Association of Sweden.
-The successful partnership counts more than 15 years, evolving from a pilot project in 2006 to a long-standing regional program that aims to advance cooperation for equality, non-discrimination, and realization of human rights in Georgia and the South Caucasus.
+The Fostering Inclusive Democracy (FID) program is implemented by the UN Association of Georgia in partnership with its sister organization, the UN Association of Sweden.
+The successful collaboration counts more than 15 years, evolving from a pilot project in 2006 to a long-standing regional program that aims to advance cooperation for equality, non-discrimination, and realization of human rights in Georgia and the South Caucasus.

-Funded by Forum Civ/Sida, the program empowers youth participation in the decisions that affect them and strengthens local civil society capacities to better advocate for the rights of people that they represent.
-Fostering Inclusive Democracy promotes gender equality, activism, and inclusive democratic development in Georgia, and civic engagement and youth participation in the South Caucasus.
-The program has the human rights-based approach at its core and is governed by the principles of participation, accountability, non-discrimination, and transparency.
+Funded by Forum Civ/Sida, the program empowers youth participation in the decisions that affect them and strengthens local civil society capacities to better advocate for the rights of the people they represent.
+Fostering Inclusive Democracy promotes gender equality, activism, inclusive democratic development in Georgia, and civic engagement and youth participation in the South Caucasus.
+The program has a human rights-based approach at its core and is governed by the principles of participation, accountability, non-discrimination, and transparency.

-- Empower the youth to become the drivers of social change for inclusive and sustainable development
+- Empower the youth to drive social change for inclusive and sustainable development.

-- Promote meaningful engagement of rights-holders in holding duty-bearers accountable, contributing to improving the conditions for the fulfillment of human rights.
+- Promote meaningful engagement of rights-holders in holding duty-bearers accountable, contributing to improving the conditions for the fulfilment of human rights.